-The results of the capital assessment, including Pillar I, Pillar II, stress testing and ICAAP risk analysis indicate that the targets and triggers in place to manage capital adequacy, are appropriate.
+The results of the capital assessment indicate that the targets and triggers in place to manage capital adequacy, are appropriate.

-The Management Risk Committee reviews the level of capital resources in relation to the changes in the risk profile of the Bank, the stress testing and the business and operating expenses of a capital nature each month.
-The Committee makes appropriate recommendation to the Board Risk Committee and the Board of Directors regarding additional capital requirements.
+The Management Risk Committee, through Asset and Liability Committee (ALCO), reviews the level of capital resources in relation to the changes in the risk profile of the Bank, the stress testing and the business and operating expenses of a capital nature each month.
+The Committee makes appropriate recommendation to the Board Risk and Sustainability Committee and the Board of Directors regarding additional capital requirements.